QuBenhao/LeetCode/problems/problems_1738/problem.md

 # 1738.
-Find Kth Largest XOR Coordinate Value
+Find Kth Largest XOR Coordinate Value [Rating: 1671.47]

 <p>You are given a 2D <code>matrix</code> of size <code>m x n</code>, consisting of non-negative integers.
 You are also given an integer <code>k</code>.</p>